Church of St Mary, Lastingham

-The Church of St Mary, Lastingham, is the Anglican parish church for the village of Lastingham in North Yorkshire, England.
-The parish is part of Ryedale and is located 4 mi north of Kirkbymoorside, 6 mi west of Pickering and 30 mi north east from York.
+The Church of St Mary, Lastingham, is the Church of England parish church for the village of Lastingham in North Yorkshire, England.
+The parish is 4 mi north of Kirkbymoorside, 6 mi west of Pickering and 30 mi north east from York.

-The first church on the site was a Catholic monastery founded in 654, though the present church dates from the latter part of the 11th century and was converted to an Anglican church during the Reformation.
+The first church on the site was a Catholic monastery founded in 654, though the present church dates from the latter part of the 11th century and became an Anglican parish church during the English Reformation.
 Lastingham has been an important part of Christian heritage and culture in Northern England and as such, has been a place of pilgrimage, especially for its rare crypt, which is said to be unique architecturally for England, and possibly, the world.

 History

-The Venerable Bede described how in 654, monks established a wooden monastery at Lastingeau, which in Bede's time (730) meant the abode of Læ̃sta's people.
+Bede described how, in 654, monks established a wooden monastery at Lastingeau, which in Bede's time (730) meant the abode of Læ̃sta's people.
 The land for the monastery was procured from the King of Deira and the monks established their house in "a fold of the Yorkshire Moors".
-St Cedd was the first abbot and he died of the plague at Lastingham in 664.
+Cedd was the first abbot and he died of the plague at Lastingham in 664.
 At first he was buried in the open air, but the monks eventually built a church around him.
 This church has no substantial structures left; it is thought that the church was destroyed during the various raids in the area over the next 400 years, particularly by Danish invaders.

-When Cedd died, his brother St Chad, took over as abbot and running of the monastery, but not long afterwards, he moved to Lichfield.
+When Cedd died, his brother Chad, took over as abbot and running of the monastery, but not long afterwards, he moved to Lichfield.
 Eventually, the relics and remnants of St Cedd's presence at Lastingham were removed and kept with those of his brother in Lichfield.
 Some of their bones are now entombed in Birmingham's Catholic Cathedral though St Cedd is believed to be mostly buried at Lastingham.

 The monastery is believed to have been destroyed in 870, but William the Conqueror gave permission for a new church to be built on the site in 1078, when a cohort of Benedictine monks from Whitby, set up the new church under Stephen.
 However, they only stayed for ten years before moving on to York; it was reasoned later that the remoteness of the abbey and the outlaw nature of the area forced them to relocate.
 The revival of the church has therefore been confined to a clear decade and the Romanesque architecture is prominent in the reconstructed church.
 Some have pointed out the rarity in being able to see a start and end date in the building of the church.

-The church, originally Catholic, came under Anglican jurisdiction following the dissolution of the monasteries during the Reformation.
+The church, originally Catholic, became Anglican following the dissolution of the monasteries during the English Reformation.

+It was designated Grade I on 14 July 1955.